 Many organizations provide funding and resources to support the practice and sharing of traditional arts.
-Individual artists and interested students can apply for the opportunities below.
+Individual artists and interested students can apply for the opportunities below, and SFMS is happy to help.

-Pictured here are (top left) Mary-Grace Lee, who studied Irish traditional music on hammered dulcimer with master Lexie Boatright (bottom left); multi-media artist Aron Rook (bottom center) who learned how to carve characters in wood from master Jim Hiser (top center); and Mary-Grace Lee (top right) who studied Irish harp with master Graínne Hambly (bottom right).
+In the center and bottom rows are Mary-Grace Lee (left) who is learning Irish traditional music on hammered dulcimer with master Lexie Boatright; multi-media artist Aron Rook (center) who learned how to carve characters in wood from master Jim Hiser; and Irish harp player Mary-Kate Lee (right) who is studying with master Graínne Hambly.

 PENNSYLVANIA COUNCIL ON THE ARTS (PCA)